risk-first/website/introduction/Software-Project-Scenario.md

 How do we decide what _needs to be done today_ on a software project?

-Let's look again at the simple risk framework from the [introduction](Introduction) and try to apply it:
+Let's look again at the simple risk framework from the [introduction](Introduction) and try to apply it at the level of the _entire project_.

 ![Reality](images/reality.png)